Peter-Zhao-751/sensor-fusing-kalman-filter/README.md

 # sensor-fusing-kalman-filter
-kalman filter that fuses sensors
+kalman filter that fuses sensors for FRC robots or any other application.